-Adopting a gluten-free lifestyle is important for those diagnosed with celiac disease.
-Learn which foods you should avoid if you have a gluten intolerance and find a simple solution to a gluten-free diet here!
+Adopting a gluten-free lifestyle is important if diagnosed with celiac disease.
+Learn which foods to should avoid and find a simple solution to a gluten-free diet!

-Being able to identify what foods are high in gluten is important for those who have a difficult time digesting gluten, including individuals with Celiac disease or gluten sensitivity.
+Identifying which foods are high in gluten is important if having trouble digesting gluten.
+This includes individuals with Celiac disease or a gluten sensitivity.

 Celiac disease is an autoimmune disease in which the body perceives gluten as harmful, attacks itself, and damage its own intestines.
 Ongoing and chronic damage to the lining can lead to a host of health concerns such as nutrient deficiencies.

-Signs and symptoms may vary between children and adults, though shared indicators of celiac disease mostly impact the digestive system and likely causes:
+Signs and symptoms may vary between children and adults.
+However, shared indicators of celiac disease mostly impact the digestive system and likely causes:

 • Abdominal pain and bloating